the-isf-academy/new-making-with-code/content/cs10/unit00/project/_index.md

 {{< deliverables  >}}

 - A `Networking Project Management Sheet` - Google sheet.
 This is where you will plan your project.
-- A `project_networking` repository containing the following:
+- A `project_networking_backend` repository containing the following:
   - `\app`
     - `models.py` - This is where you will define your model.
     - `views.py` - This is where you will define your routes and endpoints.